A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Graphical Analysis of the Proposed Constructions

-In this section, we present a relationship between our proposed construction and graph.
+In this section, we interpret our proposed construction with graphical analysis.

 A graph can be represented by a pair of sets $(V,E)$, where $V$ is the set of verices and $E$ is the set of edges present in the graph.
 As an example, the graph given in Fig. 1 (a) can also be expressed by $(V,E)$, where $V=\{x_1,x_2,x_3\}$ and $E=\{x_1x_3, x_2x_3\}$.
 The term $x_1x_3$ represents the edge between the vertices $x_1$ and $x_3$.
 Similarly, $x_2x_3$ represents the edge between the vertices $x_2$ and $x_3$.
-We say a graph $(V,E)$ is a path if the edges in $E$ forms a path over all the vertices presents in $V$.
-On the other hand, if there is some vertices in $V$ which are not associated with any edges present in $E$, we call them isolated vertices in the graph $(V,E)$.
+We say a graph $(V,E)$ is a path if the edges in $E$ form a path over all the vertices presented in $V$.
+If there exist some vertices in $V$ which are not associated with any edges presented in $E$, we call them isolated vertices in the graph $(V,E)$.
 As an example, in Fig. 1 (b), $V=\{x_1,x_2,x_3\}$ and $E=\{x_1x_2\}$, where the set $E$ does not contain any such edges which include the vertex $x_3$.
-Hence, for Fig. 1 (b), we call $(V,E)$ is a graph containing a path and an isolated vertex.
+Hence, for Fig. 1 (b), we call $(V,E)$, a graph containing a path and an isolated vertex.